Kevin Larroyer

-Kevin Larroyer (born 19 June 1989) is a French professional rugby league footballer who plays as a second-row forward for the Halifax in the Betfred Championship.
+Kevin Larroyer (born 19 June 1989) is a French professional rugby league footballer who plays as a second-row forward for Hunslet in the Championship.

-He previously played for Toulouse Olympique, Catalans Dragons, Hull Kingston Rovers, Castleford Tigers (Heritage № 976) and the Bradford Bulls.
+He previously played for Toulouse Olympique, Catalans Dragons, Hull Kingston Rovers, Castleford Tigers, Halifax Panthers and the Bradford Bulls.

 Background

 Larroyer was born in Toulouse, France.

 Club career

 Toulouse Olympique

 Larroyer began his professional career with Toulouse Olympique.

 Catalans Dragons

 He moved to the Catalans Dragons for the 2012 season.

 Hull Kingston Rovers

 In 2013, Larroyer was signed by Hull Kingston Rovers from Catalans Dragons on a season long loan deal.
-After an impressive season at Hull Kingston Rovers, making 22 appearances for the Robins and scoring seven tries the club extended Larroyer's loan deal for another year for season 2015.
+After an impressive season at Hull Kingston Rovers, making 22 appearances for the Robins and scoring seven tries the club extended Larroyer's loan deal for another year for the 2015 season.

 In September 2015, the French international committed his future to Hull Kingston Rovers by signing a three-year deal taking his service with the Robins into 2018.